timtroendle/possibility-for-electricity-autarky/report/main.md

 ### Regions

-Using the electricity demand distribution and the available land raster data set, a final vector data base of all regions and their necessary attributes can be formed.
-For that, the available land categories are counted and associated to their regions.
+Using the electricity demand distribution and the land eligibility raster data set, a final vector data base of all regions and their necessary attributes can be formed.
+For that, the eligible land categories are counted and associated to their regions.

 ### Necessary land

-Finally the fraction of the available land that is necessary to supply the electricity demand can be assessed.
+Finally the fraction of the eligible land that is necessary to supply the electricity demand can be assessed.
 For that I am using assumptions on the annual energy yield per squaremeter of PV and wind to determine the annual energy yield per region.
-This can then be compared to the electrical energy demand in the region to determine the fraction of available land necessary to supply the demand.
+This can then be compared to the electrical energy demand in the region to determine the fraction of eligible land necessary to supply the demand.

 # Results